Adriannap26/Petals-and-Potions/README.md

 -   #### Responsive on all devices - [view]

+MENTION THAT THE BUTTONS GET SMALLER ON SMALL SCREEN SIZES TO MAKE THE CONTENT MORE BLANCED.

 ### Interactive elements

 -  Navagation has a link to the home, menu, gallery and events & bookings pages.